 In contrast to the NIC session, the MAC address and link state are defined by the client.
 The link state is reflected through the lifetime of an uplink session: The client requests the session only when the link state is up and closes it whenever the link state becomes down again.
 The MAC address is transmitted from the client to the server as a session-construction argument.

-A network driver connects to a NIC router to appear as uplink.
+• A network driver connects to a NIC router to appear as uplink.

-4.5.13.
-Audio recording and playing
+4.5.12.
+Audio output